bbonik/retinal-contrast-glare/README.md

 1. A **2D input map of the scene** (8-bit input image).
 2. A look-up-table of **telephotometer readings** of the scene.

-This is done because telephotometers are the only reliable method of capturing accurate luminances without being affected by the effects of glare.
+This is done because telephotometers are the most reliable method of capturing accurate luminances without being affected by the effects of glare.
 In contrast, camera pixels would have been "contaminated" by glare.
 Based on these 2 inputs, the function computes the input scene luminances.

 Then, a glare spread function is used in order to estimate the retinal image derived by the input scene luminaces.
 The glare spread function is taken from equation (8) of **Vos&van den Berg (1999) CIE standard** and is used to create a 2D convolution kernel.
 The kernel size is 2Rx2R, where R is the largest dimension of the input image map, in order to ensure that every pixel will "affect" every other one in the image.
 After that, the kernel is convolved with the input luminance image in order to estimate the cummulated contributions of different points of the scene, on the retinal image.
 The following is an example of a 600x600 glare spread function kernel.